DominicJW/AnyLengthBert/AnyLengthBert_model_card.md

 <!-- Provide a longer summary of what this model is. -->

 This model is based upon a BERT model and it was fine-tuned
       on 25K pairs of texts.
 It is designed to not truncate text, but to accept a tensor of chunks of tokenised text, which each is fed into BERT.
-The outputs of each are pooled
+The outputs of each chunk are pooled.